Woburn Golf Club,

 Woburn Golf Club is delighted and immensely proud that our work to reduce carbon emissions and increase storage to create a net positive impact on the climate, was spotlighted as part of golf’s contribution to the recent COP26 climate summit in Glasgow.

-GEO Certified for the 3rd time, with Health and Safety Golf Course Administrator, Gavin Sowden recieving the award.
+GEO Certified for the 3rd time, with Environment and H&S Officer, Gavin Sowden recieving the award.